iyifr/h4/README.md

 We are looking for contributors!

-There's still quite a bit of work to do on to get H4 to 1.0.
+There's still quite a bit of work to do to get H4 to 1.0.0 and ready for production use.

 If you find a bug or have an idea for a new feature, please [open an issue](https://github.com/iyifr/h4/issues/new) or submit a pull request.

 ## Code of Conduct.

 Everyone is welcome here!
-Good vibes are of paramount importance.
-Please be kind and respectful when opening an issue or suggesting ideas.
-This makes the author feel good and everyone else feel good vibes.
-It's never that serious.
+Good vibes only.
+Show respect and consideration for others when creating issues and contributing to the library.